kirill-konshin/next-redux-wrapper/README.md

 ## Custom serialization and deserialization

 If you are storing complex types such as Immutable.JS or JSON objects in your state, a custom serialize and deserialize handler might be handy to serialize the actions on the server and deserialize it again on the client.
 To do so, provide `serialize` and `deserialize` as config options to `createStore`.

-Both functions should take an array of actions and return an array of actions. `serialize` should remove all non-transferable objects and `deserialize` should return whatever your store can consume.
+:warning: Both functions should take an array of actions and return an array of actions. `serialize` should remove all non-transferable objects and `deserialize` should return whatever your store can consume.

+:warning: After serialization, wrapper will replace all `undefined` values with `null` in actions, because `undefined` is not transferable as JSON.

 The reason is that state snapshot is transferred over the network from server to client as a plain object.